gaganpree99/BloodLife/A4_Varun_Mahagaokar_README.md

 Photos posted/upload by the organization will be viewed by all the users visiting the website.

 ## How it works?
-User with role "Organization" has to login in the portal, a user has to then navigate to the Events tab.
+User with role "Organization" has to login in the portal, user has to then navigate to Events tab.
-After navigating to the Events tab, the user can upload the photos by clicking on the "Add photo" button.
+After navigating to Events tab, user can upload the photos by clicking on "Add photo" button.
-A modal will be displayed with 2 fields: title ( title of the photo) and another to upload the image.
+A modal will be display with 2 fields : title (title of photo) and another to upload the image.
-When the user will click on the "Add" button, the image will be uploaded to Amazon S3.
+When user will click on "Add" button, image will be uploaded to Amazon S3.
 And the link received from amazon S3 will be stored in the database.

 The photos upload by the organization will be viewed by other users without login to the portal.
 Users can view photo by navigating to gallery page from the navbar of the homepage.